saimohan35/BoomBikes-Demand-Linear-Regression/README.md

 - Learnings from this course helped to complete this study.

 ## Contact
-Created by Sai Mohan Reddy Neelam [@saimohan35] - feel free to contact me!
+Created by [Sai Mohan Reddy Neelam](https://github.com/saimohan35) - feel free to contact me!